terraform-ibm-modules/terraform-ibm-cos/examples/replication/README.md

 # Cloud Object Storage replication example

-An end-to-end example that will the following infrastructure:
+This example creates the following infrastructure:
 - A new resource group, if one is not passed in.
 - A new Cloud Object Storage instances in the given resource group and region.
 - A COS source bucket with versioning.